OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

 }

 //Compute next point.
-//Assume hello current point is H(index).
+//Assume the current point is H(index).
 //Compute H(index+1).
 //@return a 2-dimensional point with coordinates in [0,1)^2 double[] nextPoint() {